sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 ### Using Templates

 Excel Templates are workbooks that can be used to create a framework that the Glue42 Excel Connector should use when displaying a new set of data to the user.
-When the application invokes a Glue42 Excel API method, it may request that the data be added to a copy of an existing workbook (the template) that has been formatted to present the data correctly for the user.
+When the app invokes a Glue42 Excel API method, it may request that the data be added to a copy of an existing workbook (the template) that has been formatted to present the data correctly for the user.
 The Glue42 Excel Connector will then make a copy of the workbook and paste the data into it, instead of using a new blank workbook.

 If you want to send formatted data to Excel or you want to include more than just the data (e.g. headers, footers, charts and maps), you can use [`templateWorkbook`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-templateWorkbook) and [`templateSheet`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-templateWorksheet):